|Rewards Rating:||2.4 / 5|

 The PenFed Power Cash Rewards Visa Signature does not offer its competitive 2 percent cash back rate to all cardholders – but it is pretty easy to achieve.
 Even if you are not a current or former military member, you can boost your cash back on every purchase by signing up for an Access America checking account.
 (Note: You’ll need to meet PenFed credit union’s requirements of being a current or former member of the U.S. military, government employee or relative of an eligible individual.)
 Then, you can redeem any portion of your cash back rewards at any time.

 Wells Fargo Cash Wise

-The Wells Fargo Cash Wise only offers 1.5 percent cash back on general purchases, but it’s unique sign-up bonus allows users to boost earnings to 1.8 percent in the first 12 months when they use Google Pay™ or Apple Pay®.
+The Wells Fargo Cash Wise only offers 1.5 percent cash rewards on general purchases, but it’s unique sign-up bonus allows users to boost earnings to 1.8 percent in the first 12 months from account opening when they use Google Pay™ or Apple Pay®.
 The card also offers a $150 intro bonus to users who spend $500 in the first three months.

 Why get the Cabela’s CLUB Mastercard?

 - You’re a current Cabela’s or Bass Pro Shops customer or otherwise spend a lot of money on outdoor gear and clothing.

 - You want access to Cabela’s Signature Travel Adventures and/or “The Experience.”

 - You want hassle-free redemption, including the ability to use your rewards right away.